otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-04.2-message-queues-background-jobs-scheduling/README.md

 ### Task 2 - Email Queue

 Implement the `emailQueue` and `emailWorker`.
 Update the registration endpoint to enqueue a welcome email job instead of returning synchronously.
-Use `console.log` or your Pino logger to simulate email sending.
+Use your Pino logger to simulate email sending.

 ---

 ### Task 3 - Queue Dashboard

-Set up Bull Board and protect the `/admin/queues` route with JWT auth and an `ADMIN` role check.
+Set up Bull Board and register the `/admin/queues` route.
 Verify you can see queued and completed jobs in the UI.

 ---